Absence of strong CP violation: Introduction

 \section{Introduction}

 We consider Quantum Chromodynamics (QCD) in Euclidean space-time.
 Lattice regularization in finite volume $V$ is assumed, which is the standard technique for the nonperturbative definition of the theory, although continuum notation is applied.
+The consequences for infinite volume will be discussed later.
 The most general action for two mass-degenerate $u$ and $d$ quarks is given by

 with

 The normalization is chosen so that $\theta_1$ is an angular variable,

 where $Q$ is the topological charge.
 The second term on the right-hand side of (\ref{action1}), the so-called $\theta$ term, and the mass term (\ref{action2}) violate CP for nonzero phases $\theta_1$ and $\theta_2$.
 The quark fields $q$ can always be redefined by a global flavor singlet axial rotation,